-Licensees are reminded that permits such as special occasion permits, off-premises catering permits, exposition permits and farmers market permits each have specific eligibility
+Licensees are reminded that permits such as special occasion permits, off-premises catering permits, exposition permits and farmers market permits each have specific eligibility requirements and those requirements must be followed or licensees risk citation.
+Further, the Governor's December 10th Order provides limits for discrete indoor and outdoor events.

-Further, all sales of alcohol for on-premises consumption must end by 11:00 p.m., and all patrons must finish their alcoholic beverages by midnight, unless the underlying permit requires sales and/or consumption to end prior to that time.
+Further, all sales of alcohol for outside on-premises consumption must end by 11:00 p.m. and all patrons must finish their alcoholic beverages by midnight, unless the underlying permit requires sales and/or consumption to end prior to that time.